JCGithu/Sinon/README.md

 ### A handy video tool.
 #### Video tool built using [electron](http://electron.atom.io/), [node.js](https://nodejs.org/), and [python](https://www.python.org/).

-## Note

-This is my first scripting project and I have learnt alongside it so there are undoubtedly a number of mistakes or (*probably extremely*) unoptimized code.
-If you can see a cruicial fault or want to offer improvement I welcome it -- provided it's constructive.

 ## Currently supported releases:

 * OS X